Why you should audit your Google Adwords

 Improve your management process

 Identify ideas from the analysis of your account (in hindsight).
-You can apply it to other accounts … Other channels.
+You can apply it to other accounts and other channels.

 Confirm or deny your intuitions (and become a better AdWords specialist!)